tc39/proposal-record-tuple/tutorial/en.md

 # Compound values

-This part is there to introduce you to the posibility to build compound values easily and how to use them.

-## Using strings to compound values
+## Using strings as compound values

 What we're going to do here is already possible with strings.
-However the ergonomics are not great.
+However, the ergonomics are not great.

 Let's say we want to index items in a sparse grid and be able to look them up fast.
 We're going to try to encode coordinates in strings: